List of Category 5 Australian region severe tropical cyclones

-Cyclone Marcus at peak intensity on 21 March 2018, over the Indian Ocean to the west of Australia.
+Cyclone Maila at near peak intensity on 7 April.

 A Category 5 severe tropical cyclone is a tropical cyclone that reaches Category 5 intensity on the Australian tropical cyclone intensity scale within the Australian region.
 They are by definition the strongest tropical cyclones that can form on Earth.
 A total of 48 recorded tropical cyclones have peaked at Category 5 strength in the Australian region, which is denoted as the part of the Southern Hemisphere between 90°E and 160°E. The earliest tropical cyclone to be classified as a Category 5 severe tropical cyclone was Pam which was classified as a Category 5 between February 3 – 5, 1974, as it moved through the Coral Sea.
-The latest system to be classified as a Category 5 severe tropical cyclone was Ilsa, which was classified on 13 April 2023 off the coast of Western Australia.
+The latest system to be classified as a Category 5 severe tropical cyclone was Cyclone Maila, which was classified on April 8 2026.

 Background

 The Australian region tropical cyclone basin is located to the south of the Equator between 90°E and 160°E and is officially monitored by the Indonesian Badan Meteorologi, Klimatologi, dan Geofisika (BMKG), Australian Bureau of Meteorology and the Papua New Guinea National Weather Service.
 Other meteorological services such as New Zealand's MetService, Météo-France as well as the Fiji Meteorological Service and the United States Joint Typhoon Warning Center monitor the basin.
 Within the basin a Category 5 severe tropical cyclone is a tropical cyclone that has 10-minute mean maximum sustained wind speeds over 107 kn or greater on the Australian tropical cyclone intensity scale.
 A named storm could also be classified as a Category 5 tropical cyclone if it is estimated, to have 1-minute mean maximum sustained wind speeds over 137 kn on the Saffir–Simpson hurricane wind scale.
 Within the basin this scale is not officially used, however, systems are commonly compared to the SSHWS using 1-minute sustained wind speeds from the United States Joint Typhoon Warning Center.
 On both scales, a Category 5 tropical cyclone is expected to cause widespread devastation, if it significantly impacts land at or near its peak intensity.